Home Insurance, Solar Panels, and Environmental Add-Ons

 - The name of the installation contractor

-Insurers may lower or leave rates unchanged for ground based installations because they do not present any added risk to the home itself and are treated as a separate out building like a shed or detached garage.
+Insurers may lower or leave average insurance rates unchanged for ground based installations because they do not present any added risk to the home itself and are treated as a separate out building like a shed or detached garage.
 Some insurers have been known to lower rates by 2-5% regardless of the type of installation based on the assumption that green homeowners are less likely to file unwarranted claims and are more responsible in general.

 The cost of home energy consumption includes more than keeping the lights on, it includes heating and cooling which can be the most costly home expense after the mortgage.
 Geothermal heating and cooling systems can reduce those costs by 80% or more.
 Insurers like Pennsylvania’s Donegal Group offer up to a 5% discount for homeowners that use Energy Star Compliant geothermal heat pumps.